-Everybody has had some experience where they chased some large account.
+Everybody has had some experience where they chased some large accounts.
 They put a lot into something that doesn’t happen and they feel somewhat burned.

-The secret here is being really clear about what a fit is, and what not a fit is.
+The secret here is being clear about what a fit is and what not a fit is.
 You must be super clear on this.
-I define “fit” as a situation where you’re an ideal fit for them and they’re an ideal fit for you.
-By working together, you are actually thriving versus just getting by.
+I define “fit” as a situation where you’re an ideal fit for them and they’re a perfect fit for you.
+By working together, you are thriving versus just getting by.
 We’re not talking about an “OK” business move.

 The Sales Target Formula Secret Is To Be Very Clear On The Right Fit

 We’re talking about a great business move.
-Let me emphasize again, this must be a super, clear fit.
+Let me emphasize again; this must be a super, precise fit.

-What makes this idea work is clarity of your target filters.
+What makes this idea work is the clarity of your target filters.

-The challenge we see many times is this: it’s tempting for a company to go after a larger deal or a larger account because of the big revenue.
-Or perhaps, it’s a big name that they would love to have on their client list.
-However, a big name or big opportunity does not mean that it’s a good fit for your business.
+The challenge we see many times is this: it’s tempting for a company to go after a more significant deal or account because of the considerable revenue.
+Or perhaps, it’s a big name they would love to have on their client list.
+However, a big name or ample opportunity does not mean it fits your business well.

 I refer to this as “big deal intoxication.”
-You get drunk on the possibility of something happening and you start to make exceptions.
-If this was a little, tiny deal, there’s no way you do these things.
+You get drunk on the possibility of something happening and start making exceptions.
+If this was a tiny deal, there’s no way you do these things.
 You wouldn’t put resources into it.
 You wouldn’t jump through flaming hoops or jump over barrels.
-If this was a small deal, you would make them earn the time and the energy.
+If this were a minor deal, you would make them earn the time and the energy.

 The goal is not to go after okay deals.

 It’s to go after great fits.
-Most folks have had an experience where they landed a client that was a big client, a sizable client.
-It may not have been your biggest client ever, but it was big enough that you actually made some compromises to get the deal.
+Most folks have had an experience where they landed a big, sizable client.
+It may not have been your biggest client, but it was big enough that you made some compromises to get the deal.

 After you landed that deal, you realized you weren’t a good match.
 This deal made you compromise a little more than you should have compromised.
 That’s because you didn’t implement the right sales target formula.